nvoynov/punch_orders/README.md

 - uses InMemoryStore implementation of Store Plugin
 - uses shared set of entities presenters as JSON

-## Face Design
+## Design

 Basically, every Face will consist of

-- front object stand for controller
+- front object (stands for controller)
-- set of proxy domain services
+- set of actions to call domain services
 - set of presenters for domain entities

-> `app/rack2` changes those structure for pipeline of filters: Authorize >> Process >> Present
+> the last `app/rack2` utilize the straight pipeline of filters: Authorize >> Process >> Present

 ## Controller

 A front object exists in a particular environment and provides request-response cycle:

 - get an actor's request from the environment
-- locate domain service in accordance with the request
-- translate request parameters from the environment into the domain
+- locate and then call requested domain service, adopting the service parameters from the environment
-- call the located service
-- translate the service response back into environment
-- and finally, return the response to the actor.
+- translate the service response back into the environment and return the translated response to the actor.

 ## Action

-Action there is a good abstraction for proxying service calls from environment requests.
-The Action class extend basic Proxy class.
-Where

-- `Proxy` provides the ability to adopt a domain service by translating the service arguments from an environment presentation, and translating the service response back into the environment.
-- `Action` implements the `arguments translation` and provides mechanism for domain service location.

-The `Actions` module creates actions for all domain services available and implements the action location mechanism.

-> Designed actions that way, when one adds, modifies, or removes domain services - there are no changes in `Actions` module required.
-So designed once it will serve right for other apps with little or no changes - it's sort of "generic" interface for any particular face tech (Rack, dRuby, Bunny)
+An action locates requested domain service and translates provided parameters from the environment into the domain.

+I started from a `Proxy` class that just wrap domain service call with arguments translation.
+And every actions inherited an particular domain service held domain parameters translation logic.

+Later in `app/rack2` I abandoned the action in favor of the pipeline of `authorize >> produce >> present`

 ## Presenter

-Presenter just presents an domain entity in the face environment.
+Presenter just presents an domain service response in the face environment.
 It should use only general objects types like strings, numbers, arrays, and hashes.
 That way it will be "naturally portable" for any environment.

+A presenter actually presents domain entities, collections of domain entities, can casually some sort of metadata like `links` key for collections.

 > All one could need there is Ruby Hash of strings, numbers, and arrays.
 It could be easily translated into JSON or like.